nevoit/Real-Time-Event-Prediction/README.md

 and have a different number of _tieps_, in which the earlier instance (`p_{t_c}^{2.1}`) is more advanced than the later one (`p_{t_c}^{2.2}`).

-Applying the mean function at `tc` resulted in:
+Applying the simple mean function at `tc` resulted in:
 `mean { 0.75, 0.66, 0.87, 0.37, 0.52} = 0.634`.
 Thus, at `tc=105` time units, the estimated probability of observing `y` is `63.4%`.

 Similarly, the event of interest occurrence time is computed by continuously aggregating all the predictors' estimated TIRP completion times at `tc`.
-Applying the mean function at `tc` resulted in:
+Applying the simple mean function at `tc` resulted in:
 `mean {108, 112, 121, 110, 109} = 112` time units,
 which is close to the actual occurrence time at time point 110.

+Find more information about more complex continuous aggregation functions and TIRP selection methods, in our papers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>